gincoat/gincoat.github.io/docs/middlewares.md

 ```
 ### Middleware After handling the request
-Let's create an example for `after middleware` and let's call it `AfterExample` and let's call the file `httpd/middlewares/before-example.go`:
+Let's create an example for `after middleware`, let's call it `AfterExample` and let's call the file `httpd/middlewares/after-example.go`:

 ```go
 package middlewares